shohrabuddin/RxAndroid/README.md

 __I have added a lot of comments in the project.
 So I hope you will easily understand all code easily.__

+Here I have added some important classes for you from the project:

 #### Carmudi_API.java
 ```java